 2. Should you overlay strips of conductive tape?
 Why or why not?

-Poke the LED light through the front of the card.
-Spread the legs of the LED light and tape down.
+Poke the LED light through the front of the card. *Be careful as the legs may bend.
+You may wish to poke a hole with another tool.* Spread the legs of the LED light and tape down.

 1. Walk me through the steps here.